-The degree follows the usual 36 week academic term and when you start your second and third year, you will have an additional four weeks in clinic.
+The degree follows the usual 36-week academic year.
+When you start your second and third year, you will have one additional week in the Easter Holidays and an additional four weeks in the summer clinic.

 Throughout your degree, you will build up your clinical practice hours to a minimum of 1,200 to enable you to register with the General Osteopathic Council.